Join us!

 Marketing and client recruitment assistance.

-Insurance paneling with Blue Cross Blue Shield, NC State Health Plan, Aetna, and possibly other networks.
+Insurance paneling with Blue Cross Blue Shield, NC State Health Plan, Aetna, Cigna, and other networks.

-Access to professional email address, fax number, phone number, Google Suite, and SimplePractice Electronic Health Record.
+Access to professional email address, fax number, phone number, cloud storage, and Electronic Health Record.

-Billing Specialist who handles all insurance claims and payments (including support with Out-of-Network claims).
+Billing Specialists who handle all insurance claims and payments (including support with Out-of-Network claims).

 Additional benefits: